Healthy Living

 Antiretroviral therapy

-For most people with HIV, taking and staying on a combination of antiretroviral drugs (also called antiretroviral therapy, or ART) is central to maintaining their long-term health.
+For people with HIV, taking and staying on a combination of antiretroviral drugs (also called antiretroviral therapy, or ART) is central to maintaining their long-term health.
 ART reduces the amount of HIV in your body and allows your immune system to partially recover.
 By taking and staying on ART, your chances of living long and well improve significantly.
 We also now know that people on ART who maintain an undetectable viral load do not pass HIV to their sexual partners.

 Nutrition